Periods of N-body Systems Determined Through Dimensional Analysis: Conclusions about uniqueness

-in the $n$-body case.
 There are two basic requirements on such generalizations.

-First, (\ref{eq:gen}) must be dimensionally homogeneous, since otherwise the scalar representation of the underlying quantity function would depend on an arbitrary choice of units of measurement.
+First, the equation (\ref{eq:gen}) must be dimensionally homogeneous, since otherwise it would not be physically meaningful.
 Second, $\phi_{T}$ must be symmetric in $m_{1},\ldots,m_{n}$.
-In Section \ref{subsec:21}, we proved this by a formal approach, using the fact that the permutations
+In Section \ref{subsec:21}, we proved this formally, using the fact that the permutations

 that correspond to a relabeling of $p_{1},\ldots,p_{n}$ maps the related system of equations of motion and initial conditions to itself.
 Informally, the labeling of the bodies in an $n$-body system is just a reference frame, and as always the physical reality remains unchanged when the reference frame is changed, implying the required symmetries.